vtudorache/lua-msvc/README.md

 ## Example of basic usage (for Lua 5.3.5):

 Extract lua-5.3.5.tar.gz to lua-5.3.5 and change to that directory.
 Next, you have two options.
 The simplest, if you have Git installed, is to execute `git clone https://github.com/vtudorache/lua-msvc.git msvc` at the command prompt.
-The other is to create a subdirectory named, let's say, `msvc` (it can have any name), then change to the created directory (`msvc` in this example) and then copy Makefile here.
-Then execute:
+The other is to create a subdirectory named, let's say, `msvc` (it can have any name).
+The created (or cloned) directory has two subdirectories, `static` and `dynamic`, according to the link type.
+From each subdirectory you can execute:

 `nmake install`